ArdenJ/calendar/README.md

 Fourth (final) terminal:

 ```
-cd client
-npm start //starts the client on 3000
+npm run client  //starts the client on 3000
 ```

 A live demo of the project will be available on Codesandbox [here](#).
+Until then the still below links to a short demo video!

 [![Project as of 02 Feb](./images/16Feb.jpg)](https://drive.google.com/file/d/1QmFHp8gFcJWYPl6IPHI8Q3ugNxtYt8Xz/preview)